Cambridge District Scout Archive

 - E H Whiffin ACM

 They listed 23 in the pack in late 1921 at registration, which suggests it was active ahead of formal registration.
-By 1926 the pack was part of the 5th Cambridge District (Linton) Troop.
+In 1927 the pack became the 5th Cambridge District (Linton) Pack.
 The pack headquarters was Balsham Road Linton.
-Miss Purkis lived at Barham Hall, Linton.
+Miss Purkis lived at Barham Hall, Linton and was founding SM of the troop in 1924.

 - Scouts 1925 – 1928